Last update Jan 2018.

 Leon Watts' Home Page

-I am a senior lecturer in the Department of Computer Science at the University of Bath,
+I am a senior lecturer in the Department of Computer Science at the University of Bath.
+The objects of The University of Bath are

-Interactive technologies routinely mediate between people: we understand or are put at odds with one another
+Interactive technologies routinely mediate between people: we understand, or may be put at odds with one another,

 in part by virtue of the technologies we use.

-to show whether or not they have understood
+also help show whether or not they recognise the feelings of others.

 All mediating technologies influence processes of mutual understanding and as a result our sense of belonging, our

-capacity for reaching agreement, toleration of dispute and recognition of concern.
+capacity for reaching agreement, ability to offer help, tolerate disputes, and recognise concern.

 Whilst some interactive technologies appear to be beneficial to people,